Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: Mesh-clustered Gaussian process (mcGP) emulator

 \subsection{Model specification}

-While it is possible to model multivariate GPs, instead of independent GPs, using a separable covariance function \citep{NIPS2007_66368270,qian2008gaussian} or a nonseparable covariate function \citep{fricker2013multivariate,svenson2016multiobjective}, which are often called \textit{co-kriging}, fitting these models can be computationally prohibitive when $N$ is large.
-In addition, recent studies \citep{zhang2015doesn,kleijnen2014multivariate,li2020prediction} have shown that co-kriging could actually yield worse prediction accuracy than the independent (univariate) GPs described in Section \ref{subsecGPemulator}.
+While it is possible to model multivariate GPs, instead of independent GPs, using a separable covariance function \citep{NIPS2007_66368270,qian2008gaussian} or a nonseparable covariate function \citep{fricker2013multivariate,svenson2016multiobjective}, fitting these models can be computationally prohibitive when $N$ is large.
+In addition, recent studies \citep{zhang2015doesn,kleijnen2014multivariate,li2020prediction} have shown that such multivariate GPs could actually yield worse prediction accuracy than the independent (univariate) GPs described in Section \ref{subsecGPemulator}.
 On the other hand, \cite{gu2016parallel} considers independent GPs that share the same lengthscale hyperparameters over the $N$ outputs, i.e., $\bm{\theta}_1=\cdots=\bm{\theta}_N$, but assume different $\tau_j$'s over the $N$ outputs.

 From the perspective of statistical learning, independent univariate GPs sharing the same hyperparameters over the $N$ outputs could be underparametrized, while the one sharing different hyperparameters could be overparametrized.
 To this end, we propose a flexible model that serves as a compromise between the two models: